yrsegal/rejuvenation-modpack/README.md

   Adds some relevant sprites to the Darchlight Caves segment.
 - DarkCutsceneAna.rb (depends on 0000.injection.rb)
   Adds an Ana route to a specific cutscene.
+- EncounterablePikipek.rb (depends on 0000.injection.rb)
+  Makes some Pikipek in certain maps encounterable.
+(It was a pet peeve, okay?)
 - FullOutfitOptions.rb (depends on 0000.injection.rb)
   You get full options for outfits, and they're supported a little more in cutscenes.
 This does not add sprites for them, and the only character given spritework currently for this is Ana.
 - GDCCentralReputationPillars.rb (depends on 0000.injection.rb)